Safin-Sarker/Container-Networks/README.md

 ## 🚀 Usage

+📥 1.
+Clone the Repository
+     <pre> ``` git clone https://github.com/Safin-Sarker/Container-Networks ``` </pre>

+  Navigate to the Container-Networks directory:
+      <pre> ``` cd Container-Networks``` </pre>

-🔧 1.
+🔧 2.
 Run the following command to set up the network:
     <pre> ``` make setup ``` </pre>
+  This will create the namespaces, bridges, veth pairs, assign IPs, set default routes, and enable IP forwarding.

-🧪 2.
+🧪 3.
 Run the following command to test up the network:
      <pre> ``` make test ``` </pre>
+    This will ping from red to blue , blue to red and test if the router is forwarding correctly.

-🧹 3.
+🧹 4.
 Run the following command toClean Up the Network
      <pre> ``` make clean ``` </pre>
+    This removes all namespaces, interfaces, and bridges created during setup.

   -----